HerrMo/multi-omics_benchmark_study/README.md

 # Code to the multi-omics benchmark study by Herrmann et al.

 This repo allows to
-- download the (preprocessed) data used in study
+- download the (preprocessed) data used in the study
 - reproduce the results (table, figures etc.) presented in the paper
 - rerun the entire benchmark experiment